Choose a Health Plan

 As you probably already know, beginning in 2014 the Patient Protection and Affordable Care Act (PPACA), otherwise known as Obamacare or simply the Affordable Car Act, will create new health insurance exchanges or marketplaces where people who do not have other sources of insurance can purchase an individual or family policy.
-This act contains nine titles, each addressing an important part of the reform.
-The titles are as follows:
+This act contains nine titles, which we further explain below.

-The Patient Protection and Affordable Care act Contains Nine Titles
+The 9 Titles of the Patient Protection and Affordable Care Act

 Each title addresses an essential component of reform*:

 - Quality, affordable health care for all Americans